OmniBlocks/scratch-gui/README.md

 *   **Themes:** Multiple color themes (Aqua, Blue, Rainbow, Red, Purple) to personalize your editor.
 The Aqua theme is the default, as it is the main brand color of OmniBlocks.
 *   **OmniBlocks IDE:** OmniBlocks plans to be a full-featured IDE extending beyond blocks.
 There will be editors for text languages like Python and C in the future!
 *   **Integrated Tools:** Includes a custom music editor and other quality-of-life improvements.
 Keep in mind that if you're seeing this, it means the music editor is currently not fully implemented.
 It works, you can go try it out, but it doesn't fully integrate with OmniBlocks just yet.
+*   **Quality of Life**: As said earlier, we add a bunch of subtle, but definitely cool or useful quality-of-life additions, even if they seem niche or workaroundable.
+Most of these stem from mild annoyances that we ourselves have had, and don't hesitate to report yours too in the issues tab!

 ### A great feature inherited from TurboWarp:
 *   **High Performance:** This is a fork of TurboWarp, meaning it uses the compiler that TurboWarp uses, making projects run way faster than other projects.
 This isn't listed as an enhancement/feature since we didn't implement it; the team at TurboWarp did, and we don't claim to have written the TurboWarp compiler that makes OmniBlocks projects run so fast.